OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-08.md

 ## 1 Samuel 8:21

-When Samuel heard all that the people said, he repeated it before the Lord.
+When Samuel heard all that the people said, he conveyed it to the Lord.

 ## 1 Samuel 8:22